ccp-project/portus/README.md

 ## Setup

-1. Install rust, and use the nightly toolchain.
+1. Install rust.
 See http://rust-lang.org/ for details.
 2. `make`.
 This will build and lint the portus library and bundled algorithm libraries and binaries, and run unit tests.

 ### Notes